matter-labs/tutorials/TUTORIAL.md

 ```

 Both `setSpendingLimit` and `removeSpendingLimit` can only be called by account contracts that inherit this contract `SpendLimit`, which is ensured by the `onlyAccount` modifier.
-They call `_updateLimit` and pass the arguments to it to modify the storage data of Limit after the verification in `_isValidUpdate` succeeds.
+They call `_updateLimit` and passing the arguments to modify the storage data of the limit after the verification in `_isValidUpdate` succeeds.

-Specifically, `setSpendingLimit` enables a non-zero daily spending limit for a specific token, and `removeSpendingLimit` disables the active daily spending limit, decreasing `limit` and `available` to 0 and setting `isEnabled` false.
+Specifically, `setSpendingLimit` sets a non-zero daily spending limit for a given token, and `removeSpendingLimit` disables the active daily spending limit by decreasing `limit` and `available` to 0 and setting `isEnabled` to false.

-`_isValidUpdate` returns false if the spending limit is not enabled and also throws an `Invalid Update` error unless it is first spending after enabling or called after 24 hours have passed since the last update to ensure that users can't freely modify(increase or remove) the daily limit to spend more.
+`_isValidUpdate` returns false if the spending limit is not enabled and also throws an `Invalid Update` error if the user has spend some amount in the day (the available amount is different to the limit) or the function is called before 24 hours have passed since the last update.
+This ensures that users can't freely modify (increase or remove) the daily limit to spend more.

 ### Checking daily spending limit

+The `_checkSpendingLimit` function is internally called by the account contract itself before executing the transaction.

 ```solidity